dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 {{< figure_resizing src="train.png" >}}

-During the training, the `train_loss`, `valid_loss` and `COCOMetric` is printed every epoch.
+During the training, the `train_loss`, `valid_loss` and `COCOMetric` are printed at every epoch.
-Ideally, the losses should decrease and `COCOMetric` increase the longer we train.
+Ideally, the losses should decrease, and `COCOMetric` increase the longer we train.
 As shown above, each epoch only took 2 seconds to complete on a GPU - which is incredibly fast.

-Once the training finishes, we can view the outcome of the training by showing the inference results on `valid_ds`.
+Once the training completes, we can view the performance of the model by showing the inference results on `valid_ds`.
 The following figure shows the output at a detection threshold of `0.5`.
 You can increase the `detection_threshold` value to only show the bounding boxes with higher confidence value.